of Teams: The recommended number of teams to go with is 18, as that means one team is eliminated after each week of fantasy-relevant football (we all know week 18 is a sham when it comes to fantasy football). However, you can go with however many teams you want. If you can only get 9 teams, perhaps

 The only two real rules for a Guillotine League is that it is a points-only league, not H2H, and the team with the lowest score each week is eliminated, and their players are sent to the waiver wire.
 Everything else is negotiable, such as how many teams you want in your league, if you want to do FAAB or standard waivers, and if you want to go with a last man standing format vs. a final four format.
 Let’s talk about each of these options:

 FAAB vs. Waivers: Once a team is eliminated, all their players are sent to the waiver wire.
 So how do you want them to be acquired?
 Do you do standard waivers, allow teams to all make their claims, and have the players distributed somewhat evenly?
 Or do you give teams FAAB, so that they have the ability to decide what strategy to employ throughout the season?
-Personally, I think you have to go with FAAB, because it lends so much variety and intrigue to each week.
+Personally, I think you have to go with FAAB (and go with $1000 at least), because it lends so much variety and intrigue to each week.
 Which players do you blow your FAAB budget on?
 Do you go big early, or save some for later in the season where you may not even be able to use it?
 Do you go week by week just picking up some of the smaller options at lower price points, or do you even spend any money at all?
 Go with FAAB, and for good measure, go with the weekly rolling standings tiebreaker.
 That way, the teams that did the poorest in the previous week will win their first tie, but then it will go into a rolling waiver system if there are more ties to break.

-Last Man Standing vs. Final Four: Last man standing is exactly what it sounds like.
+Last Person Standing vs. Final Four: Last person standing is exactly what it sounds like.
 Every week the lowest-performing team is eliminated until you only have one team left.
 That was how we played last year, and it’s how we will play this year.
 Final four provides a bit more of legitimacy to the ending, as instead of the season coming down to how you perform in each individual week, the final four format rewards the team that does the best over a three week period.
 Once you have four teams left in your league, you’ll move away from eliminating a team every week, and will instead just play a regular points league for the final three weeks.
 Whichever team scores the highest during the final period wins.
-We chose the last man standing format because it’s truer to the Guillotine format.
+We chose the last person standing format because it’s truer to the Guillotine format.
 The whole point of the league is that every week a team meets their doom, that shouldn’t change at the end.
 But to each their own.

 Running Your Guillotine League